 Lifeline Program Recertification:

-Dakota Central’s Lifeline Program recertification will be done on a rolling recertification basis by the USAC and the National Verifier.
-Subscribers will recertify yearly.
+Dakota Central’s Lifeline Program recertification will be done on a rolling recertification basis by USAC and the National Verifier or Dakota Central.
+Subscribers must recertify yearly.

 De-enrolling Lifeline Program Customers:

 Dakota Central Lifeline Program customers have an obligation to inform Dakota Central if they no longer qualify for Lifeline Program benefits.
 Customers who become ineligible must de-enroll by contacting Dakota Central directly.

 In addition, there are several other situations that might result in a subscriber being de-enrolled from discounts including the following: